hldingzydong/hldingzydong.github.io/_posts/2020-03-02-Basic Introdcution Of Database System.md

 > Actions **during normal txn processing** to ensure that the DBMS can recover from a failure.
 > Actions **after a failure to recover** the database to a state that ensures atomicity, consistency, and durability.

-There are two important concepts: Redo and Undo
+There are 2 important concepts: Redo and Undo:
 > **Redo**:The process of re-instating the effects of a **committed** txn for durability.
 > **Undo**:The process of removing the effects of an **incomplete or aborted** txn.